Aloo Palak Sabzi (Potato Spinach Stir Fry)

 Ingredients

-Oil – You can use any vegetable oil or even mustard oil to make this sabzi.
-You can even choose ghee/clarified butter, for a richer taste.
+Oil – You can use any cooking oil like sunflower oil, light olive oil, canola oil, or mustard oil to make this simple Indian dish.
+You can also use ghee (clarified butter) for a richer taste.

-You can even use sweet potatoes instead of regular potatoes, for a healthier version.
+You can use sweet potatoes instead of regular potatoes.

 Green Chilies – Adjust the amount of green chilies as per your taste.

-Others – Other ingredients such as cumin seeds, onion, garlic, and tomato combined make this curry taste delicious.
+Others – Other ingredients such as cumin seeds, onions, garlic, and tomatoes make this aloo palak sabzi taste delicious.

 How To Make Aloo Palak